usoamic/UsoamicWallet-Desktop/README.md

-# Usoamic Wallet for Android
+# Usoamic Wallet for Desktop